London Design Festival: History and festival overview

-The first London Design Festival took place from 20 to 28 September 2003, during which 90 speakers took part in more than 60 events.
-Participation grew in 2017, as the audience rose to 420,000 people, increasing again in 2019 to 600,000 attendees.
-More than 2,000 design businesses participate each year, including brands and universities.
+The inaugural edition of the London Design Festival took place from 20 to 28 September 2003 and brought together "90 speakers in over 60 events throughout the capital ... celebrating the UK as the world capital for the creative industries, recognising the vital contribution they make to the UK economy."
+By 2017 LDF participation had grown significantly as the audience rose to 420,000, increasing further to 600,000 attendees in 2019.
+More than 2,000 design businesses, brands, universities, and other organisations now participate in the festival each year.